 The RCR topic areas include: Research Misconduct; Data Management; Conflict of Interest; Collaborative Science; Responsible Authorship; Mentoring; Peer Review; Lab Animals; and Human Subjects.

 You can also find CITI training modules specifically on Human Subjects Research and Lab Animal Welfare.
-Each training section takes about 20 – 30 minutes to complete, and each module does not need to be completed all at once.
+Each training module takes about 20 – 30 minutes to complete, with total training time of approximately three hours.
+Modules do not need to be completed all at once.

 Upon completion of the RCR course, you will receive a certificate of completion.